romaintrovallet/tutorials/NCS_UART_DFU.md

 ```

 Now you should be printed with a loading bar.
-In this project, the loading should take around 15-20 seconds
+In this project, the loading should take around 15-20 seconds.

 ![Shows the upload of the file via MCUmgr](img/NCS/UART/mcumgr_upload.png)